UdayPrakashMinz/Pi-Hole_installation-setup-Guide/README.md

   * Query logging
 * Pi-Hole Console Credentials

-    finnaly it will provide the `Passward` and the url to the web console `Ex: http://<your server ip>/admin`
+    finally it will provide the `Passward` and the url to the web console `Ex: http://<your server ip>/admin`

 ---